-- I know you can also skydive with glacier view.
-I have done it in Taupo (see North Island), so I did not do it again here.
+- I know you can also skydive with a glacier view.
+I did it in Taupo (see North Island), so I did not do it again here.

-- There are also Glacier hot pools where you can relax in the stunning rainforest setting after a hike
+- There are also Glacier hot pools where you can relax in a stunning rainforest setting after a hike

 - If you like horses, you can go for a horse trek

-- Fox Glacier Lookout – take Glacier access road, it’s 5 mins away by car from the city and then a 45 mins walk to the view point.
+- Fox Glacier Lookout – take the Glacier access road, it’s 5 mins away by car from the city and then a 45-min walk to the view point.

 Day 4 – The road to Wanaka

 We now move on from the glacier area and head out to Wanaka!
 Leave in the morning so that you reach the town by afternoon (spoiler alert – it will be hard because the road is stunning!).

 Driving time: Fox Glacier -> Wanaka, 260 km, 3 h 30 mins

 Even if the driving is not too long, there are so many beautiful things along the way, that it can easily take you the whole day.

 The road to Wanaka goes along the Haast River, which is very beautiful and serene.